Andre Williams (American football)

-Andre Rishard Williams (born August 28, 1992) is a former American football running back.
-He was drafted by the New York Giants in the fourth round of the 2014 NFL Draft.
-He played college football at Boston College, where he was a finalist for the 2013 Heisman Trophy, and won the 2013 Doak Walker Award as the nation's best running back.
-During the 2013 season, Williams became only the 16th player in NCAA history to rush for over 2,000 yards and he finished his college career ranked 5th all-time for most yards rushed in a single season with 2,177 yards.
+Andre Rishard Williams (born August 28, 1992) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Boston College Eagles.
+He was a finalist for the 2013 Heisman Trophy, and won the 2013 Doak Walker Award as the nation's best running back.
+During the 2013 season, Williams became only the 16th player in NCAA history to rush for over 2,000 yards and he finished his college career ranked fifth all-time for most yards rushed in a single season with 2,177 yards.
+He was selected by the New York Giants in the fourth round of the 2014 NFL draft.

-Early years
+Early life

-Adrew Williams was born in Poughkeepsie, New York to Jamaican immigrants Lancelene and Ervin.
-Williams spent his first year in Jamaica before returning to live in central New Jersey with his parents, sister, and two brothers.
+Williams was born on August 28, 1992, in Poughkeepsie, New York, to Jamaican immigrants Lancelene and Ervin.
+Williams spent his first year in Jamaica before returning to live in Central Jersey with his parents, sister, and two brothers.
 His family also lived in Atlanta and Allentown, Pennsylvania.
-"By the eighth grade," Williams would later explain, "I decided I was going to play Division I football."
+"By the eighth grade," Williams later explained, "I decided I was going to play Division I football."

-High school

-After transferring from Harrison High School in Kennesaw, Georgia, he attended Parkland High School in South Whitehall Township, Pennsylvania.
+After transferring from Harrison High School in Kennesaw, Georgia, Williams attended Parkland High School in South Whitehall Township, Pennsylvania.
 As a senior, he had 1,913 rushing yards on 128 carries and 33 touchdowns for the football team.
 He earned All-State Class AAAA first-team honors as a senior running back and was selected as The Morning Call Player of the Year.
 He led Parkland High School to a 10–3 record in 2009.

 In addition to football, he was also a standout athlete for Parkland High School's track and field team.
-At the 2010 PA 3A state championships, he finished third in the 100 meters, with a time of 10.76 seconds, and second in the 200 meters with a time of 22.01 seconds.
+At the 2010 Pennsylvania 3A state championship, he finished third in the state in the 100 meters with a time of 10.76 seconds and second in the state in the 200 meters with a time of 22.01 seconds.
 He was also timed at 14.61 seconds in the 110 meter hurdles in 2009.

-Considered a three-star recruit by Rivals.com, he was rated the 44th best running back prospect in the nation.
-He committed to Boston College over offers from Temple, Akron and Vanderbilt.
+In 2010, Williams was ranked a three-star recruit by Rivals.com and was rated the 44th best running back prospect in the nation.
+He committed to Boston College over offers from Temple, Akron, and Vanderbilt.